nyarurato/cncjs-pendant-boilerplate/README.md

 ```

 ## Usage

+Before you start this software, please check below.

+- Serialport name of ControlBoard (e.g. CNC xPRO)
+- Serialport name of microcontroller with cnc pendant
+- SocketPort number of CNCjs (Windows)

-Run `bin/cncjs-pendant-boilerplate` to start the interactive client.
+Run `bin/cncjs-real-pendant` to start.
 Pass --help to `cncjs-pendant-boilerplate` for more options.

 ```
-bin/cncjs-pendant-boilerplate --help
+bin/cncjs-real-pendant --socket-port xxxxx
 ```